polar-bear-app/polar-bear-app.github.io/docs/developer/2-build-for-unofficially-supported-platform.md

 title: Build for unofficially supported platforms
 ---

-Polar Bear only ships binaries for ARM64-v8a.
+Local Desktop only ships binaries for ARM64-v8a.
 However, you can build APKs for other platforms from source.

 :::warning
 This is an advanced topic.
 Prepare to fix cross-compilation issues.